Generic Name: thalidomide

 Respiratory System: Pleural effusion, interstitial lung disease.

-Skin and Appendages: Erythema multiforme, erythema nodosum, toxic epidermal necrolysis, purpura, petechiae.
+Skin and Appendages: Erythema multiforme, erythema nodosum, toxic epidermal necrolysis (TEN), drug reaction with eosinophilia and systemic symptoms (DRESS), purpura, petechiae.

 Special Senses: Diplopia, nystagmus

 Opioids, Antihistamines, Antipsychotics, Anti-anxiety Agents, or Other CNS Depressants (Including Alcohol)

 The use of opioids, antihistamines, antipsychotics, anti-anxiety agents, or other CNS depressants concomitantly with Thalomid may cause an additive sedative effect and should be avoided.

 Drugs which Cause Bradycardia

 The use of drugs which slow cardiac conduction concomitantly with Thalomid may cause an additive bradycardic effect and should be used with caution.
 Cardiovascular medications which may cause bradycardia include calcium channel blockers, beta blockers, alpha/beta-adrenergic blockers, and digoxin.
 Non-cardiac drugs that may cause bradycardia include H2 blockers (e.g., famotidine, cimetidine), lithium, tricyclic antidepressants and neuromuscular blockers (succinylcholine).